spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups.md

 template: concept-topic-template
 ---

-## Into about supported setups

-This document describes the multi-store setups supported by Spryker Cloud.
+This document describes the multi-store setups supported by Spryker Cloud Commerce OS.

 Currently, the following setups are available:

-* Separated: separate databases and codebase.
+* Separated: a codebase with separate databases.
-* Shared: shared databases and codebase.
+* Shared: a codebase with a shared database.

 ## Shared setup